magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 nil
 ```

-The `test/cljc` has been correctly added to it.
-Now do the same things
+The `test/cljc` has been correctly added.
+Now do the same thing
 we did in the [previous tutorial][1] by requiring the `clojure.test`
-and the `modern-cljs.shopping.validators-test` namespaces before
+and `modern-cljs.shopping.validators-test` namespaces before
 calling `run-tests`:

 ```clj